rajmalasoni/github-actions/README.md

 # Composite-Actions

-Working Branch for testing and changes
+This version is for `isse_comments` on PR.
+For merge and close PR by using comments on Pull Request.